How to Convert DVD to AVI Free and Easily [2026 Updated]

 Step 2: Insert the DVD you want to convert, and then click Add to load your disc to the software.
 You can also add a VIDEO_TS folder to the software.

-After displaying the information of titles and size, pick the main movie title (usually the longest one) or specific chapters to convert.
-Make sure you also select the audio and subtitle tracks you want.
-If you want to merge chapters, use Join titles and chapters function.
+After the software displays title and size information, pick the main movie title (usually the longest one) or specific chapters.
+Select the audio and subtitle tracks you want.
+To merge chapters, use the Join titles and chapters function.

 Step 3: Set AVI as the container.
 Choose Xvid, DivX, or H.264 for video and MP3 for audio.
 Trim, adjust bitrate, resolution, and frame rate as needed.